Which is the better recipe for marriage success – wine nut & wine nut, or wine nut & wine novice, ponders Peter Richards

 According to the American comedy writer, Gene Perret, marriage is like good wine, in that it gets better with age – once you learn to keep a cork in it.
 But what about a marriage based on wine itself?
 What if both partners are wine lovers – do the corks toll for them?
 Can a wine-addled relationship be more worthwhile than a one-sided affair?

 And what about the disadvantages?
 Surely there must be some, in the midst of all that mutual empathy and fine wine?
-A significant proportion maintained that any disadvantages were insignificant.
+A significant proportion of wine lovers maintained that any disadvantages were insignificant.
 Others were more candid.

 ‘When you work in the wine industry, the boundaries between work and private life become blurred and this could be detrimental to your personal relationship if ignored,’ points out a forthright Kathy Jordan, who together with husband Gary runs their eponymous South African winery.
 The flipside, she adds, is that, ‘wine is not only a job, but also a hobby and interest that we both enjoy.’